 Looking ahead, we plan to expand this work along two directions.
-First, Fuse will be integrated into an interactive manipulator robot (Hsiao et al., 2003; Roy et al., in press).
+First, Fuse will be integrated into an interactive manipulator robot[10, 22].
 Fuse will have access to representations in the robot's visual system and also its planning and memory systems, leading to an enriched encoding of context to help guide speech processing.
-Second, we plan to extend Fuse to work with non-visual context cues such as geographical position and time of day in order to build context-aware assistive communication devices (Dominowska et al., 2002).
+Second, we plan to extend Fuse to work with non-visual context cues such as geographical position and time of day in order to build context-aware assistive communication devices [5].